phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Increased melee damage bonus for high ST characters
 - Super sledge takes 4,5 AP instead of 3,4 (same as regular sledge).
 - Wakizashi blade is much more powerful.
-- New weapons: one spear and one sledge type.
+- New weapons: one spear, one knife and one sledge type.
 - Some melee oriented NPCs made more dangerous.